 The Center for Genomics of Neurodegenerative Disease (CGND) at NYGC has formed an ALS Consortium involving alliances with clinicians, scientists, geneticists, computational biologists, and industry partners.
 The primary goal is to discover mutations underlying ALS and to understand how they cause disease.
 The Consortium establishes a framework to apply clinical and functional genomics together with bioinformatics to the study of ALS disease mechanisms.

-The NYGC ALS Consortium has grown to more than 30 institutions in five countries.
+The NYGC ALS Consortium has grown to 38 member institutions worldwide.
 Our efforts synergize with other ALSA-funded consortia, such as the Genomics Translation for Clinical Care (GTAC) Consortium headquartered at Columbia University.
 The NYGC and Columbia University efforts comprise the largest and best characterized ALS study to date with over 3,000 clinically well-annotated samples within the next three years.

 Specific Goals of the ALS Consortium